 10 meaningful ways to support a foster familyGO Project

-1. Bring food.
+1. Bring food

-2. Organize a meal train.
+2. Organize a meal train

-3. Gather supplies when a new placement arrives.
+3. Gather supplies

-Before and after a new placement arrives, be proactive and ask what the family needs.
+Be proactive and ask what the family needs before and after a new placement arrives.
 Maybe it’s diapers and a baby gate?
-Maybe it’s bunk beds and backpacks?
-Especially if a family fosters children of varying ages and genders over time, the supplies they need start to add up — both financially and space-wise.
-One way you might be able to help is offer to store supplies for them!
+Maybe its bunk beds and backpacks?
+Families can foster children of varying ages and genders over time, so the supplies they need starts to add up — both financially and space-wise.
+Another creative way you might be able to help is by offering to store supplies for them!

-4. Welcome a new placement.
+4. Welcome a new placement

-5. Become a primary supporter for a family.
+5. Become a primary supporter for a family

+- Providing respite care — whether it’s just during an afternoon full of errands, an overdue date night, or entire weekend, caring for a child is a tremendous gift to both foster parents and children.
+Ideally, your friends would know you’re committed to providing this support even before they get licensed to accept a placement.
 Laws vary state-to-state, but this may require a background check or special certification from the foster family’s licensing agency.
 Be proactive to find out what you need to do, and then follow through.
 Try to make this support regular, because your consistent presence could have a powerful stabilizing effect for both the child(ren) and the family.

 Say: “I’d like to mow your lawn this week.
 What day works best?”
 Then follow through.

-As we mentioned in #6, foster families — parents, children in temporary care and biological children — can feel isolated.
+As we mentioned in #6, foster families — parents, children in temporary care, and biological children — can feel isolated.
 Invite the whole family over for dinner or a playdate.
-Warmth and hospitality, welcoming a child into a bigger community, is a powerful way to show Christ’s love to both the child and the family.
+Warmth and hospitality, and welcoming a child into a bigger community, is a powerful way to show Christ’s love to both the child and the family.

-9. Gift them a membership or day passes.
+9. Gift them a membership or day passes

 Finally — and firstly — pray.
 There are battles going on that we can’t always see.
 Pray for the child.
 Pray for their biological families.
 Pray for their foster parents.
 Pray for the biological children of the foster parents.
 (See Jason Johnson’s powerful post from 2015: “Foster Care is Spiritual Warfare”.)